abdel-aouby/sorted-linked-list-laravel/README.md

-# LINKED LIST SORTED App
+# SORTED LINKED LIST App

-This is a fresh laravel 12 application for LINKED LIST SORTED (linked lists that always keep values sorted)
+This is a fresh laravel 12 application for SORTED LINKED LIST (linked list that always keep values sorted)

 # How does it work?
 - It strictly uses the next_id column to insert, update, delete, or sort the list items.